Applied ML on FPGA: An End-to-End Perspective

 Technical Workshop | Online

-From March 10, 2026 to March, 31, 2026 (four sessions × 2 hours) | 16:00 to 18:00 hs (CET)
+March 21 & 28, 2026 (two sessions × 3 hours) | 16:00 to 19:00 hs (CET)

 This workshop provides a practitioner-oriented, experience-based introduction to deploying Machine Learning models on FPGAs, covering the complete ML → compression → hardware workflow.